KMint1819/BikeTracker/README.md

             }
         }
       ```
-        - Format of `longitude`, `latitude` is still unknown
-        - `Moved`: Whether the device is moved.
-(Options are "1" for true and "0" for false.)
+        - `Moved`: Whether the device is moved. ("1" for true and "0" for false.)

 - Phone request:
     - ```json=